 Part II covers charging the "right prices" for parking.
 Issues such as cruising, placard abuse, fines, prices, lean demand management, SFpark, and market-priced parking are reviewed.
 The lessons learned in San Francisco from observing people cruising for parking are examined as well as ideas for optimizing public garages, LA Express Park, campus parking, and cashing out employer paid parking.

 Part III looks at using the money collected from parking to be used to benefit the districts in which it is collected.
 These chapters look at Old Pasadena, Ventura, Houston, Austin, Mexico City, Beijing, and residential parking districts.

 Seldom does an academic book have an impact as much as Shoup's The High Cost of Free Parking, but Shoup's latest effort, Parking and the City, has even more impact since it gathers research since the 2005 book, concisely summarizes the 2005 book, and introduces the voices of a new generation taking part in the conversation about parking.

 - ShoupDogg: Donald Shoup's Web site.

-- The Shoupistas: a Facebook group about the book.
+- The Shoupistas: a Facebook group about parking policies and Shoup's research.